 If you are interested in attending the workshop, please let me know via return email (email@example.com) and include the number of people you’re bringing with you.

 Who: Any interested person.
 This email is being sent to local area Hams.
 Please feel free to forward this email to any individual/group that may have an interest.

 What: Free Connector Workshop (except for the Antenna Build portion 😊) focusing on learning about and constructing power cable assemblies using Anderson PowerPole connectors and other crimp-on connectors, PL-259 connector installation, fellow Ham interaction, etc. No experience or bringing of equipment is necessary, come and learn from others!

 When: Sunday, 26 April 2020 from 1300 – 1700 (1:00 PM – 5:00 PM).
 We will also provide snacks during the afternoon, and supper beginning at 1700 for those who want to stay.

-Where: Pam – KB3SWS and Jeff – KB3SPH location in Indian Head, MD (South of Smallwood State Park).
-Specific directions to be provided to attendees later.
+Directions to be provided to attendees later.
 For planning purposes, driving times to the workshop location are: 35 minutes from the routes 210/495 intersection, 25 minutes from the routes 6/301 intersection, and 40 minutes from North Waldorf.
-The workshop will be held indoors, so we don’t have to worry about the weather.
-The antenna build will be outside.
+Antenna build will be outside.
 If it’s raining, we’ll still find a way to make the antenna build work.